YesSequitur/markdown-test/README.md

 ![](4.png)

-This template will simply access the Keys inside of our host\_var yaml files and populate the template with their corresponding Values to build our desired OSPF configuration.
+This template will simply reference the Keys specificed in our host\_var yaml files and populate the template with their corresponding Values to build our desired OSPF configuration.

 You will notice we have a _nornir-ospf.py_ script.
 This is the script we will use to first initially push our desired state onto the routers.
 This script simply pulls desired state from our _host\_vars_ and pushes them through our Jinja2 template onto the network.
 In other words, it does not remove old stale configs (like _Pynir.py_ will) so the assumption here is that we are working with a blank slate on the devices.
 Let&#39;s look inside the script: